Diagnosis of Macular Degeneration

 Each of these drugs works by inhibiting the VEGF protein, so there is little to no stimulus to grow new blood vessels.
 Avastin, Macugen and Lucentis injections are intravitreal injections, injected directly into the Vitreous every four to six weeks.
 Clinical studies found that 90% of patients who had new blood vessel formation monthly maintained their vision with anti-VEGF Injections (http://www.scienceofamd.org/treat/).

 Age Related Macular Degeneration & Diet

-BEFORE patients begin taking any course of vitamin or antioxidant supplements, you should fully discuss the risks and benefits with our doctors, who in consultation with your family physician or Internist, will determine whether this is safe and effective for you to try.
+BEFORE patients begin taking any vitamin or antioxidant supplements, you should fully discuss the risks and benefits with our doctors.
+In consultation with your family physician or Internist, will determine whether this is safe and effective for you to try.

 To learn more about Macular Degeneration at The Eye Center, click the links below: